TARGET CITIES

 The Annenberg Center for Health Sciences at Eisenhower is committed to mitigating all relevant financial relationships that could arise as a result of individuals who control activity content and who have relevant financial relationships with ACCME-defined ineligible companies.
 The Annenberg Center for Health Sciences at Eisenhower is committed to retaining only those individuals with relevant financial relationships that can be reconciled with the goals and educational integrity of the CE activity.

-All of the relevant financial relationships listed for these individuals have been mitigated.
+All relevant financial relationships disclosed during this activity have been mitigated.